mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-2.md

 All that remains is to give a first order recurrence for these optimal thresholds.

-#### Arbitrary (non-negative continuous) turnips: a recurrence
+#### Arbitrary (non-negative) turnips: a recurrence

-For algebraic simplicity we consider the case that the random variables are non-negative and continuous.
+For algebraic simplicity we consider the case that the random variables are non-negative.
 It is reasonable to assume that we will not be paying Timmy and Tommy for the pleasure of taking our turnips!

 The derivation of the recursion relation in the uniform case in a [previous section](#an-instructive-example-revisited-uniformly-distributed-quotes)